LLagu/housing_watchdog/README.md

 ntfy_topic = "ntfy-topic-2"
 ```

-`chromedriver_path`: defines where your chromedriver executable is in your machine.
+- `chromedriver_path`: defines where your chromedriver executable is in your machine.
 Without it there is no Chrome automation.

-`[[scraper]]`: defines the properties of one scraper.
+- `[[scraper]]`: defines the properties of one scraper.
 There can be multiple scrapers running at the same time!
 Just define them separately like in the example.

-`name`: identifier used as a tag in the notification message
+- `name`: identifier used as a tag in the notification message

-`url`: defines the url to scrape.
+- `url`: defines the url to scrape.
 Ideally your search parameters (houses price range, number of bedrooms etc.) are specified in the url.
 Website navigation for filtering results is not supported.

-`base_url_to_prepend`: if the 'href' of the html/css element corresponding to a house does not contain the base url, it needs to be specified here.
+- `base_url_to_prepend`: if the 'href' of the html/css element corresponding to a house does not contain the base url, it needs to be specified here.

-For example if you are scraping "https://example.com/listings/amsterdam" and the `href` of one house element is `/house_streetname_42`, then you might need to specify
+  For example, if you are scraping "https://example.com/listings/amsterdam" and the `href` of one house element is `/house_streetname_42`, then you might need to specify
   `https://example.com/listings` in `base_url_to_prepend` to get `https://example.com/listings/house_streetname_42` (website dependent).
 This way once you click on the notification
   message you are redirected to the specific house link.

   If the element's `href` contains the full url, put `""` in this field.

-`house_link_css`: the identifier of the html/css element corresponding to a house.
+- `house_link_css`: the identifier of the html/css element corresponding to a house.
 Typically, the websites search results page will have a list of these.
 the identifier's structure is `<tag>.<class>`. `<tag>` can be any relevant HTML tag (div, li, a, etc.). `<tag>`and `<class>` must be separated by `.`.
 `<class>` is the class name of the element.
 If it contains spaces yopu should remove them and replace them with a `.`.

   For example, if the element is `<div class="property-card link" href="https://another-example.com/my-next-house"<div/>` then `house_link_css` will be `div.property-card.link`.

-`ntfy_topic`: the ntfy topic the scraper will send the notification to.
+- `ntfy_topic`: the ntfy topic the scraper will send the notification to.
 See Receiving the notification.

 #### Navigate the interface
 - Press Tab to navigate.